MenuMagic

 After:

 Spatial 3D buttons preserve the immersive experience by responding to natural reaching and touching gestures.
-Users interact with controls as naturally as they would physical objects, maintaining flow throughout the dining experience.
+Users interact with controls as naturally as they would physical objects.

 Menu Display